SocialLM: Social Signal Processing of Patient-Provider Communication using LLMs and Contextual Aggregation: Analyses

-Despite these label differences, most balanced accuracy scores across both groups remain above 0.5, with a large subset scoring just above chance (between 0.5 and 0.55), and a good amount (ten signals) that show higher balanced accuracy either for White, Non-White or both.
+Since social signals are closely linked to patient race, often due to providers' implicit biases as shown by~\cite{cooper2012associations} and~\cite{bedmutha2023ai3}, we examine whether the LLM performance varies between White and non-White patients.
+This formulation allows us to frame this evaluation as a fairness investigation.

+\paragraph{(1) Performance Gap between White and non-White patients:} Our dataset contains 74 visits involving White patients and 17 involving non-White patients.
+Despite differences in label distributions between the groups, we observe that most balanced accuracy scores (computed over all the configurations) across both groups remain above 0.5 but show substantial predictive disparity.
 Only five social signals scored below 0.5, indicating that in general LLMs tend to be able to track social signals for both demographic subgroups.
-However, certain signals were entirely absent in the non-White group, which likely contributes to the larger observed performance gaps—for example, \textit{provider hurriedness} ($\overline{\triangle} = 0.235$) and \textit{provider irritation} ($\overline{\triangle} = 0.130$).
+However, certain signals were entirely absent in the non-White group, which likely contributes to the larger observed performance gaps for example, \textit{provider hurriedness} ($\overline{\triangle} = 0.235$) and \textit{provider irritation} ($\overline{\triangle} = 0.130$).
 Interestingly, even when the label distributions were similar, we found that LLMs were better able to detect patient empathy among non-White patients ($\overline{\triangle} = -0.110$), suggesting possible unintended biases in model attention or interpretation.
+Table~\ref{tab:fair} in the Appendix shows complete results.

-To gain a more robust understanding of predictive disparities, we also examined the Demographic Parity Ratio (DPR) across each task and configuration.
-Figure~\ref{fig:dpr} visualizes these comparisons.
-We apply the four-fifths rule~\cite{eeoc1978fourfifths} as a threshold, which defines disparate impact as occurring when the performance ratio between groups falls below 0.8.
-Based on this criterion, we find very few instances of disparity: FLAN-T5 and Gemma configurations show no evidence of disparate impact, while LLaMA exhibits disparities on six social signals—specifically, \textit{provider dominance, patient dominance, patient interactivity, provider hurriedness, provider irritation, and patient irritation}.
-These results suggest that LLaMA may be sensitive to linguistic cues that correlate with patient demographics which are often linked to broader social determinants of health.\footnote{Social determinants of health (SDoH) refer to the non-medical factors that influence health outcomes, such as socioeconomic status, education, neighborhood, and access to care.} This sensitivity may cause the model to interpret similar behaviors differently across demographic groups.
+\paragraph{(2) Perceived Fairness of Individual Model Predictions:} We investigate the fairness of the model predictions through Demographic Parity Ratio between White and non-White patients.
+We apply the four-fifths rule as a threshold, which indicates disparate impact occuring if the performance ratio between the groups falls below 4/5.
+The parity ratios are presented in Figure~\ref{fig:dpr}.
+We find very few instances of disparity: FLAN-T5 and Gemma configurations show no evidence of disparate impact, while Llama exhibits disparities on six social signals—specifically, \textit{provider dominance, patient dominance, patient interactivity, provider hurriedness, provider irritation, and patient irritation}.
+These results suggest that Llama may be sensitive to linguistic cues that correlate with patient demographics which are often linked to broader social determinants of health.